Udacity Partners with Lyft to Launch Innovative Recruitment Program

 May 01, 2018

 Today, Lyft and Udacity announced their new joint program: The Lyft Perception Challenge.
-In what is being billed as a “hiring challenge” designed to change the way recruitment is carried out, Lyft is inviting anyone enrolled in Udacity Self-Driving Car Engineer Nanodegree program to spend the next month competing for a chance to interview for one the company’s open self-driving vehicle positions.
+In what is being billed as a “hiring challenge” designed to change the way recruitment is carried out, Lyft is inviting all enrollees in its Udacity Self-Driving Car Engineer Nanodegree program to spend the next month competing for an opportunity to snag an interview for one of Lyft’s upcoming autonomous vehicle openings.

 Details About the Lyft Perception Challenge

 Details of the recruitment challenge were posted on the Udacity website earlier today.
 According to Udacity, “The top 150 candidates will earn exclusive interview preparation seminars with the Udacity Careers team.
 And the top 25 competitors (who are eligible to work in the U.S.) will have the opportunity to interview with Lyft for a self-driving car engineer job!”

 As part of the Lyft Perception Challenge, over the next month, Udacity’s students, or the challenge’s “competitors,” will be asked to develop “perception algorithms” capable of recognizing vehicles in a simulated urban environment at different times of the day and under varied weather conditions.
 For this specific challenge, Udacity is relying on CARLA, a simulator for self-driving vehicles.
 The simulator essentially offers users a realistic urban environment that can be altered to simulate different environmental conditions.
 As outlined in Udacity’s press release, in order to complete the challenge, Udacity’s students will have access to a dataset that consists of “different simulated camera images from a forward-facing camera on a car driving through a range of environmental conditions.”